 If an organization is based out of, or the key individuals or membership of an organization shows sufficient ties to, a sanctioned territory or country, or if the organization otherwise appears to be subject to U.S. economic sanctions, then the organization account and the affiliated owner account will be restricted.
 The restriction includes suspended access to paid services (such as availability of private organizational accounts and HASH Index services).
 For paid organizational accounts, users may have access to their public repositories, which have been downgraded to archived read-only repositories.

 Free individual account users can make restricted private simulations and files public, for personal communications only, and not for commercial purposes.
-Users can do this by navigating to their H-Library and opening the inspector view for any individual file.
+Users can do this by navigating to their hIndex profiles and toggling the visibility settings for any project.

-Unfortunately, our understanding of the law (based on a similar interpretation by GitHub) does not give us the option to allow downloads or deletion of private files or content, until otherwise authorized by the U.S. government.
+Unfortunately, our understanding of the law (similar to interpretations by comparable code and repository hosting platforms such as GitHub) does not give us the option to allow downloads or deletion of private files or content, until otherwise authorized by the U.S. government.